 This stamp honors the centennial of the formation of the Indiana Territory, which incorporated present-day Indiana, Illinois, Wisconsin, and parts of Michigan and Minnesota.
 It was issued in Vincennes, Indiana, which served as the first capital of the Indiana Territory.

-In 1800, the territory’s governor, future U.S. President William Henry Harrison, negotiated a purchase of 2,900,000 acres of land from Indians in southern Indiana for U.S. settlement.
+The U.S. Congress created the Indiana Territory in 1800.
+This included the modern states of Indiana, Illinois, and Wisconsin, as well as parts of Michigan and Minnesota.
+Vincennes was the capital of the territory.
+In 1809, Illinois became a separate territory, and at that time borders were nearly identical to present-day Indiana.
+That same year, the territory’s governor, future U.S. President William Henry Harrison, bought more than 2,500,000 acres of land from Indians in southern Indiana.
 The legendary Shawnee Chief Tecumseh claimed the purchase was unfair.
-He raised an army and purchased guns from the British, but was defeated at the Battle of Tippecanoe.
+He raised an army and purchased guns from the British.
+In 1811, Harrison defeated the Indians at the Battle of Tippecanoe.
 In 1813, Harrison again defeated Indian forces at the Battle of Thames, in which Tecumseh was killed.
-With this victory, pioneers were able to settle the land.
+With this victory, the Americans were able to settle the land.